LongDo8593/NRO-Offline/README.md

 ```

 4 - Wait for install!

+5 - bash menu.sh

-5 - Choose Source you want to use!
+6 - Choose Source you want to use!

 6 - Enjoy!